andyyou/react-coverflow/README.md

 ![](https://raw.githubusercontent.com/andyyou/react-coverflow/gh-pages/images/preview.png)

-> IMPORTANT!!
-Because author migrate to Vue.js & not focus on React so I am Looking for maintainer
+**IMPORTANT!!
+Because author migrates to Vue.js & not focus on React so I am Looking for maintainer**

 React Coverflow is a React component for building cover flow style carousel in a convenient way.